Set Up a Conference Call Yourself for Three to Six Participants

 Although lead times may vary widely, a two-week lead time for requests for a small call center is required to set up the proper infrastructure.
 Avaya multi-button PBX service is required for the call center staff.

-Enhanced Call Processing (ECP) and Interactive Voice Response (IVR) services vary widely, but 5-7 business days are required.
+Enhanced Call Processing (ECP) and Interactive Voice Response (IVR) services vary widely, but 5-7 business days are typically required for setup.

 UW Information Technology Service Center Front Desk: UW Tower C-3000 (4333 Brooklyn Ave.
 NE)

 Standard Server Co-Location services are currently available in the UW-IT data center offering data center infrastructure and network service in one of UW Information Technology's physically secure, environmentally controlled data center facilities.
 The customer manages all aspects of hardware and software.
 (If you prefer to have UW Information Technology manage the servers, you may be interested in Managed Server services instead.)